Q: Is gc.org for sale?

 Q: Can I just have an email address in gc.org, and it's gotta have good spam filtering, and maybe some web hosting, and it's gotta have the latest version of PHP installed, and can you help me with some ruby programming?

 A: No, I don't want to be responsible for your email address or your web hosting.
-I don't know ruby, either.
+My ruby skills are minimal at best.

 Q: How about a subdomain of gc.org?

 Q: How do I contact you by email?

 A: I have a Contact page where you can determine my email address.